junahmkh/LLM_agent_for_datacenters/README.md

 ## Experimental Evaluation

 To evaluate the LLM agent, we tested its ability to generate NoSQL/SQLite query code, which is the default method for querying data center ODA data.
-We created a list of ten archetypal input prompts that a facility manager would regularly use.
+We created a list of ten archetype input prompts that a facility manager would regularly use.
 These archetype prompts are listed below:

 | **No.** | **Archetype Prompt**                                                                        |
 |---------|---------------------------------------------------------------------------------------------|